 Occupational radiation exposure is one of the culprits of the eye injuries mentioned above.
 It is such an issue that the International Atomic Energy Agency (IAEA) holds conferences to discuss and form plans of action to protect the millions of people around the world that work with ionizing radiation.
-People at risk include, but are definitely not limited to, those in the medical field that work with x-rays inclusive of fluoroscopy and cath lab teams.
+People at risk include but are definitely not limited to, those in the medical field that works with x-rays inclusive of fluoroscopy and cath lab teams.
 The use of radiation to diagnose and treat diseases continues to grow across the globe.
-The benefits to those suffering from disease has been substantial.
+The benefits to those suffering from the disease have been substantial.
 However, there are definite risks involved with exposure to radiation.
 Medical facilities protect the parts of the patients’ bodies that are not being explored or treated.
 However, what about the technician performing the test or procedure?
 Sadly, although almost all technicians are careful to protect their bodies from radiation, many do not protect their delicate eyes.

 One of the sad and very common results of occupational radiation exposure is cataracts.
 Because cataracts develop slowly, they don’t always cause symptoms right away.
 However, once developed, they will eventually affect vision and can lead to blindness.
 Cataracts are currently the leading cause of blindness in the world.
 Unfortunately, some people will develop cataracts because of their age, genetics, or health issues.
-They are often not in a position to prevent the damage to their eyes.
+They are often not in a position to prevent damage to their eyes.
 But should anyone deal with vision loss

 simply because of not taking safety precautions at their place of employment?
 Here are some of the consequences that can be avoided with the right radiation safety glasses: